mikroffarad/workbench/README.md

 ## 📂 How to Navigate

-- You don't need to clone the entire repository to view or run a single project.
+- No need to clone the entire repository to view or run a single project.
+- You can browse the source code directly through GitHub's web interface.
 - Each project's ``README.md`` file contains all necessary information and links.
-- You can browse the source code directly through GitHub's web interface.

 ## 💼 Featured Projects